Mental Health Conference

 A conference brochure will be sent out in January 2018.
 However, the most up-to-date conference information can be found on this conference webpage at: www.molloy.edu/ce/mhc.
 To be placed on our mailing/email list, call Cindy Thomas at 516.323.3554 or email firstname.lastname@example.org.

 Program Background and Description

-Molloy College is a nationally recognized private, Long Island college.
+Molloy is a nationally recognized private college located on Long Island.
 Molloy provides a value-centered, multidimensional liberal arts education with more than 50 quality academic undergraduate and graduate degree programs grounded in the Catholic faith, ideals of truth and respect for the dignity and worth of every individual.

 Who should attend?

 The intended audience includes anyone involved in the mental healthcare profession, including: clinical mental health counselors, addiction and substance abuse counselors, social workers, nurses, teachers, psychiatrists, psychologists, music therapists, and other creative arts therapists, physicians, marriage and family therapists, students and all those interested in their own health and well-being.

 8:00 to 8:30 am - Check-In and Breakfast

 8:30 to 8:40 am - Welcome by Molloy College Vice President for Academic Affairs and Dean of the Faculty, Ann Z. Branchini, PhD

 8:40 to 8:45 am - Welcome and Introduction, Laura Kestemberg, PhD, Conference Chair, and Associate Dean, Director and Chair of the Clinical Mental Health Counseling Department.
 Molloy College